Thomas-Astade/automotive-scrum/resources/md/mantis/issue.md

 * __Resolved__
   In this state the issue is ready for testing by a tester or the issuer.
 * __Closed__
   There will not be any further activity on that issue.
-This is Ether because it was successfully handled, or because it was never confirmed.
+This is ether because it was successfully handled, or because it was never confirmed.

 Some guidelines for entering issues